Photonic-source/Fusion/README.md

 Instructions.
-1. Download and run installer from github
+1. Download and run installer from https://github.com/Photonic-source/Fusion/tree/master/bin

 2. Run game once in single player and setup your preferences